damiant/dust/roadmap.md

 - 🔴 Ending soon tag on events with < 25% time left
 - 🔴 Art / Camps have visited tag
 - 🟠 Shuttle stops, airport, burner express depot
 - 🟠 Whats near me for favorites (near me on fav page)
 - 🟠 Near me for favs on the home page
-- 🟠 Bigger icon for your current location
-- 🟠 Whiteout mode - button for whiteout - show huge compass with direction to camp / center camp / temple / 3 or 9
 - 🟠 One page printout "not usable"
 - 🟠 Need to know if an event repeats (ie not as important)
 - 🟠 Share events others are interested in (airdrop maybe)